skypjack/entt/docs/md/entity.md

 ### Aliased properties

-Context variables can also be used to create aliases for existing variables that aren't directly managed by the registry.
-In this case, it's also possible to make them read-only.<br/>
+A context also supports creating _aliases_ for existing variables that aren't directly managed by the registry.
+Const and therefore read-only variables are also accepted.<br/>
 To do that, the type used upon construction must be a reference type and an lvalue is necessarily provided as an argument: